phillipwd/burger/README.md

 # burger

 The purpose of this project is to demonstrate the usage of the handlebars NPM in connection with data manipulation in mysql.
-The webpage is created dynamically from the data recieved from the database using handlebars.
+The webpage is created dynamically from the data recieved from the database using the handlebars NPM.
+The burger information is stored in a table with the name of the burger and whether or not it has been devoured.
+Clicking on the "EAT THE BURGER" or "DEVOURED" button changes the value of on the table, then the page is reloaded with the new information re-requested from the database.
+The "DELETE!" button removes the burger from the database by the id number of the burger which was automatically applied on burger creation.
+The "Add a Burger" form creates a new burger with the inputs provided from the user.